AugmentedDesignLab/ped-behavior-annotator/README.md

 Please view PedAnalyze's documentation here: https://pedanalyze.readthedocs.io/

-Do not use this GitHub repo as the local Python Tkinter annotator has been discontinued.
+Do not use this GitHub repo, for the local Python Tkinter annotator has been discontinued.
 Please reference the new web version here: https://github.com/PedSim/pedanalyze-web

 Please cite our paper if you use PedAnalyze or doing relevant research: